knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 ... will give the button of the service a name.

-Sending a <string> such as "helloWorld" to the intent-topic:
+Sending a <string> such as "textFieldText: helloWorld" to the intent-topic:

 ```
-Tutorial/SimpleGUI/<instance>/I/textField/text
+Tutorial/SimpleGUI/<instance>/I
 ```

-... will write into the textField of the service.
+... will write 'helloWorld' into the textField of the service.

 When the button of the service has been clicked, it will respond on the event-topic:
 ```